karshrao/VIView/README.txt

 Load = [50, 0]
 Cable = [1e-2, 50, 0.6, 1]

-The first wire is a typical 5 meter cable from your power supply to the resistor.
+The first cable is a typical 5 meter cable from your power supply to the resistor.
 The load is a 50 ohm resistor with no capacitance.
-As all systems for the model need to start and end with a cable, a very small wire with the same properties was included at the end, leading to ground.
+As all systems for the model need to start and end with a cable, a very small cable with the same properties was included at the end, leading to ground.

 Now, check the box for Load Plots (to plot the properties at the load), do not change any of the scaling parameters and click Compute.